What made you think of Broadsided for this poem?

 Poet Christina Olson: If this broadside is your jam, you need to go read Elena Passarello’s Animals Strike Curious Poses.
 Or Lucia Perillo.

-Artist Cheryl Gross: Your Duck is My Duck, by Deborah Eisenberg; Cute, by Simon May.
+Artist Cheryl Gross: Your Duck is My Duck, by Deborah Eisenberg; The Power of Cute, by Simon May.

 Seen any good art lately?